 Before jumping to the commands for setting clock rate you should know the difference between DTE and DCE.
-Whenever two routers are connected one will act as DTE and the other will act as DCE, the decision is up to the network engineer/administrator to specify each router as DCE OR DTE.
+Whenever two routers are connected one will act as DTE and the other will act as DCE, the decision is up to the network engineer to specify each router as DCE OR DTE.
 Network engineer must know functionality of router’s interfaces as DTE and DCE, it is also very important for cisco ccna students who are preparing for ccna exam.

 DTE (Data Terminating Equipment)